Here are 9 items to consider donating as you de-clutter

 #3 Small Travel Size Toiletries

 So many people travel and typically pick up small toiletries, which then end up sitting for months or years on your shelf and then end up in the trash.
 Instead of letting those travel size toiletries sit or throwing them out, consider donating them to a shelter for youth like Youth Link MN or other shelters near you.
-For hygiene sake, donate only the unopened ones.
+For hygiene sake, donate only the new, unopened ones that still look fresh (not separated, leaking, etc)

 When your car is no longer serving your needs don't just get send it to the junkyard!
 Many organizations need vehicles to transport those in need or to give a leg-up to someone who needs it.
-Consider donating vehicles to Sharing and Caring Hands or SEWA
+Consider donating vehicles to an organization like Newgate School where they train youth, and their “Wheels for Women” transportation assistance program awards complimentary rebuilt cars to promising single moms struggling to become self-supporting.
+Or donate to other organizations like SEWA.
+Most car donations you come across use resale or junk fees to fund programs and can be a great way to donate truly unusable cars.

 #5 Bedding and Sheets